 Questions to Consider Before Buying a Unit

 Before you buy a water distilling unit, make sure that you test your water at a laboratory certified by the state.
-With this, you can determine what types of contaminants are present in the water.
-Moreover, this will help you decide if indeed distillation is the best treatment method at your home.
+With this, you can determine what contaminants are in the water.
+Moreover, this will help you decide if distillation is the best treatment method at your home.

 Can You Drink Distilled Water?

 Commonly, the answer to this question is yes, and you can drink distilled water.
-When drinking water is purified using distillation, the next water would be cleaner and purer than the previous one.
+When drinking water is purified using distillation, the next water will be cleaner and purer than the previous one.

 The water is then safe to drink.
 The disadvantage of drinking this water is that a greater part of the essential minerals in the water would no longer exist.